-- We enjoy cake more when we sing happy birthday before and watch the birthday boy or girl slice it and dish it out.
+- We enjoy cake more when we sing happy birthday before and wait for the birthday boy or girl to slice it and dish it out.

 - We enjoy coffee more when we measure the beans, grind them, then carefully brew them.

 - And we enjoy our Chipotle burritos more if we have a particular way of slowly unwrapping them and adding our sauces.

 Don’t Worry About How Long You Last